Invitation to Participate

 You can also use the Hypothes.is tagging element to add the word “barnacle” as an identifier.

 After the serial run of The Woman in White was released in All The Year Round, the novel was published in an array of volume forms.
 Wilkie Collins made changes to the volume editions of the novel, and many of these changes are noted in the footnotes attached to the text in this book.
 If you see a change that strikes you as particularly significant, explore it in an annotation (or even an essay contribution to this volume).
-For more information, visit the Serial to Volume Edition Comparison Activities section of this book.
+For more information, visit the project contribution activities section of this book.

 While this section’s descriptions outline some of the ways that you can use the annotation layer to share or engage with the others who read this text, you may also find it useful to use the annotation layer to reflect on the novel in private.
 The annotation layer overview on the following page describes how to use the annotation layer to take private notes in the text and view them on a single page.